 It gets better.
 Did you know that there are certain optional additions, in the form of OBS Plugins, that can further expand what the program can do?
 There are so many different plugins available, and to make things easier for you, I’d like to highlight the top three that I find are extremely useful in some way.

 Did you know that there are certain optional additions, in the form of OBS Plugins, that can further expand what the program can do?

 The intent of these plugins is to add certain elements to your live stream that your audience can appreciate.
 For example, an Input Overlay, which will show your mouse clicks, and keypresses on an overlay element on your canvas.
 This is a feature not natively available on OBS but was made available as a plugin to expand the functionality of the software to include it.

-How I chose these 3 OBS Plugins to feature
+How I Chose These 4 OBS Plugins to Feature

 - The impact that they will have on attention

 For some plugins, they are designed to be in your face – a visual element to enhance your stream.
 Others are technical, background tools that can improve your workflow, or make some things that weren’t possible before possible.